Global funds buying main Asian indexes missing out on winners

 Broader indexes and those focused on smaller companies better reflect a country's economic performance.

-The MSCI Asia ex-Japan Small-Cap index .dMIAX000S0P, for instance, has slipped 5.4 percent this year - almost half the main MSCI benchmark's decline.
+The MSCI Asia ex-Japan Small-Cap index, for instance, has slipped 5.4 percent this year - almost half the main MSCI benchmark's decline.

-Japan's Topix .TOPX, which comprises nearly 1,900 companies, has gained 2.8 percent this year, while the Nikkei 225 of the nation's largest firms has fallen 0.3 percent.
+Japan's Topix, which comprises nearly 1,900 companies, has gained 2.8 percent this year, while the Nikkei 225 of the nation's largest firms has fallen 0.3 percent.

 POCKETS OF STRENGTH